kubernetes/website/content/en/blog/_posts/2022-07-27-crd-validation-rules-graduate-to-beta.md

 * Cluster administrators benefit by no longer having to install, upgrade and operate webhooks for the purposes of CRD validation.
 * Cluster operability improves because CRD validation no longer requires a remote call to a webhook endpoint, eliminating a potential point of failure in the request-serving-path of the Kubernetes API server.
 This allows clusters to retain high availability while scaling to larger amounts of installed CRD extensions, since expected control plane availability would otherwise decrease with each additional webhook installed.

-## Getting Started with Validation Rules
+## Getting started with validation rules

-### Writing Validation Rules in OpenAPIv3 Schemas
+### Writing validation rules in OpenAPIv3 schemas

-Validation rules can be declared at any level of a CRD's OpenAPIv3 schema and are scoped to their location in the schema they are declared.
+You can define validation rules for any level of a CRD's OpenAPIv3 schema.
+Validation rules are automatically scoped to their location in the schema where they are declared.

-Best practices for validation rules:
+Good practices for CRD validation rules:

 * Scope validation rules as close as possible to the fields(s) they validate.
 * Use multiple rules when validating independent constraints.